Drummond's 20-20 game leads Pistons past Wizards - Philly

+DETROIT (AP) - The Detroit Pistons might have waited too long to start a serious push for the playoffs, though they are hoping to at least make things interesting for the Milwaukee Bucks.

-DETROIT (AP) - Andre Drummond scored 24 points and pulled down 23 rebounds, and the Detroit Pistons beat the Washington Wizards 103-92 on Thursday night for their fifth win in six games.
+Andre Drummond scored 24 points and pulled down 23 rebounds, and the Pistons beat the Washington Wizards 103-92 on Thursday night for their fifth win in six games.

+"This wasn't a pretty game, but we found a way to get the win and stay in the hunt," Reggie Jackson said.
+"Andre deserves a lot of credit for that, because he was great.
+We know he can get big numbers, but he was taking away everything in the post tonight.
+That was huge."

-The Pistons moved within 4 ½ games of the Milwaukee Bucks for the last Eastern Conference playoff spot.
-The Bucks played at the Golden State Warriors later on Thursday.
+The Pistons remained five games behind the Bucks for the last Eastern Conference playoff spot.
+The Bucks won at the Golden State Warriors later on Thursday.

 Detroit was missing power forward Blake Griffin, who was a late scratch with an ankle contusion.
-Griffin is averaging 19.8 points, 6.6 rebounds and 6.2 assists in 25 games since joining Detroit late January.
+Griffin, who was getting an MRI on Thursday night, is averaging 19.8 points, 6.6 rebounds and 6.2 assists in 25 games since joining Detroit late January.

+In his absence, the Pistons went back to the high pick-and-roll offense that worked so well for Jackson and Drummond.

+"Reggie still doesn't have his legs back - he played 28 minutes tonight and he was really tired - but we were able to go back to running that offense," Pistons coach Stan Van Gundy said.
+"He had eight assists, but if you look at the passes he made where we missed shots, he could have had even more."

-Anthony Tolliver, starting for Griffin, scored 14 points, while Reggie Jackson finished with 13 points and eight assists.
+Anthony Tolliver, starting for Griffin, scored 14 points, while reserve post players Henry Ellenson and Eric Moreland combined for 11 points and seven rebounds in 26 minutes.

+"A.T. was really good, but we expect that from him," Van Gundy said.
+"It was Henry and Moreland who were huge.
+Henry hasn't played on a regular basis since we got Blake, but he did a great job for us tonight."

 Bradley Beal had 15 points for Washington and Kelly Oubre added 14.
-The Wizards have lost four of five.
+The Wizards, who would have clinched a playoff spot with a win, have lost four of five.

+"We know, and that's the most disappointing part of this," Beal said.
+"We just have to put that behind us and win some more games."

 Both teams struggled in the first half, which finished with a 49-all tie.
 They combined to shoot 6 for 25 (24 percent) on 3-pointers, while the Pistons turned the ball over nine times.
 Drummond had seven points, 12 rebounds and a blocked shot in the half, while Beal led the Wizards with 10 points.